• Skip to primary navigation

 • Contact

 Adoption registries are registration and matching systems used primarily for search and reunion.
-At least 20 states maintain state-funded and/or state-operated adoption registries, and some states require the use of a registry in order to access an OBC.
+At least 20 states maintain state-funded and/or state-operated adoption registries, and some states require the use of a registry in order to obtain an original birth record.

 Illinois